CoreMedia/coremedia-globallink-connect-integration/docs/administration.md

 You will find the language tags in `/Settings/Options/Settings/LocaleSettings` in your CMS.

-### Why does my workflow show "Status: Completed" but the content is not translated, and it is still in the list of running workflows?
+### Why does my workflow show "Status: Completed", but the content is not translated, and it is still in the list of running workflows?

 **Short:** _Ask GlobalLink to check task states and to complete all tasks of the submission._

-In GlobalLink the state can be handled separately for the submission and the actual translation tasks.
+In GlobalLink the state can be handled separately for the submission, and the actual translation tasks.
 A submission can be accidentally marked as completed by the translator while the actual tasks might not be completed yet.